 Tips for Food Packing

-If your relocation was sudden and you didn’t have the time to organize your food supplies, there are, luckily, tricks and tips that will help you pack:
+If your relocation was last-minute and you didn’t have the time to organize your food supplies, there are, luckily, tricks and tips that will help you pack:

 - Sort your food supplies into perishables, non-perishables, baking and cooking supplies, and glass bottles